ustwo/engineering-blog/src/content/articles/getting-started-with-visionos/index.md

 ## Dragging the Entity with Gestures <a name="drag_gesture"></a>

-Ok, so we have a 3D cube floating in space...lets make it so that we can move it via dragging it.
+Ok, so we have a 3D cube floating in space...let's make it so that we can move it via dragging it.
 We need to add a `DragGesture` to the RealityView

 The default implementation can look like this: